Sophie Clarke

 - R v T, T and T: Defending three members of the same family charged with offences relating to the incitement of racial hatred through the production of a recording of sounds and performance of songs, as well as the dissemination of alleged terrorist publications.

-- R v S: Community Order for client convicted of racially aggravated public order offences at Waterloo Station.
+- R v S: Securing Community Order for client convicted of racially aggravated public order offences at Waterloo Station.

 Other notable cases

-- R v CB, JB and Others: Acquittal following four-month trial of two young clients accused of being part of a ‘bomb hoax’ conspiracy relating to the placement of improvised explosive devices in a high-profile location with the alleged aim of targeting two barristers, one also a member of the judiciary.
+- R v CB, JB, and Others: Acquittal following four-month trial of two young clients accused of being part of a ‘bomb hoax’ conspiracy relating to the placement of improvised explosive devices in a high-profile public location with the alleged aim of targeting two barristers, one also a member of the judiciary.

 - R v J: Representing client in alleged gold fraud said to be to the value of approximately £400,000.